pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

         :returns: An :class:`EllipticCurvePublicNumbers` instance.

-        :raises ValueError: Raised when an invalid point is supplied.
+        :raises ValueError: Raised on invalid point type or data length.

         :raises TypeError: Raised when curve is not an :class:`~cryptography.hazmat.primitives.asymmetric.ec.EllipticCurve`.